truenas/middleware/docs/userguide/freenas_alert.rst

 * a re-key operation fails on an encrypted pool

+* an update failed or an update completed and the system needs a reboot in order to complete the updating process.

 * the status of an Avago MegaRAID SAS controller has changed;
   `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_
   is included for managing these devices